2015 OTS Rankings

 - The number of cities in each group varies by year.

-IMPORTANT NOTE #1: The figures in the two ranking columns show as two numbers divided by a slash.
+IMPORTANT NOTE #1: The figures in the ranking column show as two numbers divided by a slash.
 The first number is that city’s ranking in that category.
 The second number is the total number of cities/counties within that “Group”.
-For instance, if you see “22/53”, that means that city ranks 22nd out of 53 cities of similar size.
+For instance, if you see “22/56”, that means that city ranks 22nd out of 56 cities of similar size.

-IMPORTANT NOTE #2: OTS Rankings are calculated so that the higher the number of victims or collisions per 1000 residents in a population group, the higher the ranking.
-Number 1 in the rankings is the highest, or “worst.”
-So, for Group B, a ranking of 1/53 is the highest or worst, 27/53 is average, and 53/53 is the lowest or best.
+IMPORTANT NOTE #2: Number 1 in the rankings is the highest, or “worst.”
+So, for Group B, a ranking of 1/56 is the highest or worst, 27/56 is average, and 56/56 is the lowest or best.

 - Victims Killed and Injured – This column shows the number of fatalities and injuries aggregated.
 Damage-only or fender-bender collisions are not included.